JSethCreates/jellyfin-script-spotlight/README.md

   - **Plot summary** at the bottom.

 - **Access-aware randomization or custom lists**
   Media items can be pre-defined in a `list.txt` file.
-If absent, Spotlight selects random items from the user’s accessible library (respecting profile restrictions).
+If absent, Spotlight selects random items from the user’s accessible library (respecting profile restrictions, ie. it cannot serve content a user is unable to access).

 ---